panzerdp/dmitripavlutin.com/content/posts/077-javascripr-scope-gotchas/index.md

 console.log(message); // throws ReferenceError
 ```

-The variable `message` is accessible inside the scope of `if` code block.
+`message` is accessible inside the scope of `if` code block.
 However, outside of the scope the variable is not accessible.

-That was a short intro to scopes.
+Ok, that was a short intro to scopes.
 If you'd like to learn more, I recommend reading my post [JavaScript Scope Explained in Simple Words
 ](/javascript-scope/).

 What follows are 5 interesting cases when the JavaScript scopes behaves differently than you expect.
 You might study these cases to improve your knowledge of scopes, or just to prepare for a fancy coding interview.

-##1. *var* variables inside *for* cycle
+## 1. *var* variables inside *for* cycle

 Consider the following code snippet: